Skip to main content

 Weeks 4-5: You will make a tool cabinet which can be customised to your requirements

 Weeks 6-9: You will make a side table with a drawer and a cabinet with lockable door.
 Those who wish to gain a Level 3 qualification will be assessed on these pieces.
 There will also be three technical drawings and four exams.
-The qualification is unique to the Boat Building Academy, is benchmarked against the C&G framework and approved by PIABC.
+The qualification is unique to the Boat Building Academy and is quality assured by PIABC.
 You will make the decision of whether to undertake the assessment once the course has started.

 Weeks 10-12: You will make a personal project piece.
 You will work closely with your tutor on the design of your final piece and prototype.
 It will highlight the skills learned so far, and acts as a brilliant showcase of your abilities.
 Timber, fixtures and fittings for the project is the only element of cost not included in the course fee.